arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 12.22.16
+Opinion: Green Apple books is better than City Lights and Alley Cat.
+I think it's bigger (I spent ~ an hour just wandering around the fiction & music annex until I realized that the main store was an entirely different thing) and it's got more personality (semicircular shelves are fun, cool staircases, music and records and dvds!, lots of used books, cool intercom system directing staff around, etc.).
+Fact (according to the Google description): there are more than 60,000 new & 100,000 used books at Green Apple books.

+### 12.21.16
+I bought a music box in Monterey yesterday.
+I'm too lazy to explain how it works, but it's very cool.
+They're different from gramophones if that's what you were thinking.
+The woman in the store told me they were invented in 1750, but it appears they were actually invented in 1796 by Antoine Favre (at least that's when the "key advancement" was made, there were similar things before).

 ### 12.20.16
 The beat for the Beastie Boys song "Paul Revere" was made by reversing the